 - 1 tbsp olive oil

-- Finely chop the mushrooms, onion, carrot, konyaku, and shallots.
+- Finely slice the mushrooms, onion, carrot, konnyaku, and shallots.

 - Heat the olive oil in a frying pan and cook the onion until it's translucent.